exercism/blog/posts/coding-intentionally-in-bash-grains.md

 ## Stay intentional, my friends

 When working out an implementation, it's easy to throw things around and latch onto the first solution that works, and that's fine while you're exploring the problem, but once you fully understand the critical components — if you've got the time to spend giving things a good polish — make sure every algorithm, every variable name, and even your white space draw a picture of the problem, the critical requirements, and how all the pieces fit together.

-A *huge* thank you to @kytrinyx for all of her feedback and help with this post.
-Much of the wisdom, clarity, and friendly explanations are thanks to her.
-And @iHiD, who helped me get started and then published.

 [^1]: See also [Thom Holwerda's comic.](https://www.osnews.com/story/19266/wtfsm/)
 [^2]: If you're feeling a little rusty on your binary and hexadecimal counting, @kytrinyx recommends the book [How to Count](https://www.amazon.com/Count-Programming-Mere-Mortals-Book-ebook/dp/B005DPIKPE).
 As a shameless plug, I recently wrote [a couple blog posts about binary and hexadecimal too.](https://www.assertnotmagic.com/2018/09/10/binary-hexadecimal-part-1/)